IgnacioMB/csvcli/README.md

   csvcli "/Users/ignacio/Downloads/csv_with_pipes.csv" -d '|' show | less -S
   ```

-- head: displays only the first n rows of the CSV file (default 5 rows)
+- `head`: displays only the first n rows of the CSV file (default 5 rows)

   Options:
   - `-n, --rowcount` INTEGER  Number of rows to show (optional)